Aproach to all objects is by cognition.

 5d5) It is transformed into a present, conscious, constructed, representative image in mental conception.

-5d6) Interpreted into a conception are often eg simplicity, pattern, features, organization and coherence.
+5d6) Interpreted into a conception are often eg simplicity, pattern, coherence and common features.

 5e) Mental capabilities